What does “ojamashimasu” mean in Japanese?

 Summary

-In this blog post, I’ve explained “ojamashimasu” in detail based on its components.
+In this blog post, I’ve explained the definition and meanings of “ojamashimasu” in detail based on its grammatical components.
 And also, I’ve explained its usage and its past tense form.
 Let me summarize them as follows.

-- ojamashimasu – お邪魔します (おじゃまします) : a Japanese expression for ‘thank you for inviting me’, ‘thank you for having me’, or ‘sorry to disturb you’.
-This is literally the polite form of “jama suru”, so means ‘I’m gonna interrupt you’.
-Japanese people use this expression whey they enter someone’s room or house or when they talk to someone or when they interrupt a conversation.
+- ojamashimasu – お邪魔します (おじゃまします) : a Japanese phrase for ‘thank you for inviting me’, ‘thank you for having me’, ‘sorry to disturb you’, or such.
+This is literally the polite form of “jama suru” and thus politely means ‘I’m gonna interrupt you’ in Japanese.
+Japanese people use this phrase whey they enter someone’s room or house or when they talk to someone or when they interrupt a conversation.

 - ojamashimashita – お邪魔しました (おじゃましました) : the past tense form of “ojamashimasu”.
-Japanese people use this expression when they leave someone’s room or house or when they finish the conversation which they started with “ojamashimasu”.
+Japanese people use this past tense form when they leave someone’s room or house after finishing a conversation.

 Hope my explanations are understandable and helpful for Japanese learners.